egovernments/DIGIT-Frontend/micro-ui/web/micro-ui-internals/packages/svg-components/README.md

 # SVGs can be imported from svg component libraries and also from digit-ui-react-components^1.5.27 package

-Syntax for import any svgs
+Syntax for importing any SVGs

 # from svg library